dtrelogan/react-formstate/docs/workingWithFormState.md

 }
 ```

-In react-formstate default values attached to jsx elements are stored as part of the jsx elements, not as part of your form's state.
-The default value is only used to supply a value if the value for the corresponding field is undefined in your state.
+In react-formstate default values expressed within the jsx elements are stored as part of the jsx elements, not as part of your form's state.
+The default value is used to supply a value to the input only if the value for the corresponding field is undefined in your state.

 Default values are a convenient way within react-formstate to initialize an empty form for a user who is filling out the form for the first time.
 It's syntactic sugar for that purpose.